 Wherever and whenever

-It’s possible to lay in bed and watch a lecture whenever you want.
+It’s possible to lay in bed and watch a lecture or complete a survey whenever you want.

-‘We are making an online quiz!’
-You can see the smile on the faces of the children.
-It really motivates children to learn from tablets or other mobile devices.
+"We are going to take an online quiz!"
+You can see the smile on the children's faces.
+Children are motivated to learn when they can use tablets or other mobile devices.

-Videos and audios are things you can add with mobile learning.
-Videos make it possible to make learning more lively!
+You can add videos, audio files, and images with mobile learning.
+Videos make it possible to make learning livelier and more interesting.

-While the one student might be in New York and the other one is in Amsterdam, it’s still possible to work together!
+While one learner might be in New York and the other in Amsterdam, it’s still possible to view the same content and take the same tests!
 This is one of the main benefits of mobile learning.

 Disadvantages of mobile learning